 Treating Meibomian Gland Dysfunction

 There is no uniformed treatment for Meibomian gland dysfunction, but rather a diversity of options.
-To treat the condition, either the glands to be unblocked, or the oils that they aren't sufficiently producing need to be supplemented.
-Both of these approaches are likely to include specialized eye drops, designed to either loosen and relieve the clog, or moisten and lubricate the surface of the eye.
+To treat the condition your Optometrist or eye doctor needs to determine whether it is caused by blocked glands or insufficient oil production.
+Both of these causes are likely to include specialized eye drops, designed to either loosen and relieve the clog, or moisten and lubricate the surface of the eye.

-The classic approach of simply applying a warm damp rag will help to melt and loosen the dried, oily clogs, but will far short of being a comprehensive cure.
-Fortunately, modern medicine has developed far better ways or treating MGD, such as tools designed to probe and dilate the openings of the meibomian glands in order for their fluids to flow properly.
+The classic approach of simply applying a warm damp cloth will help to soften and loosen the dried, oily clogs, but is not a comprehensive cure.
+Fortunately, modern medicine has developed far better ways or treating MGD, such as tools designed to probe and dilate the openings of the Meibomian glands in order for their fluids to flow properly.

-This is a simple technique performed by your eye doctor to unclog the opening and main duct of your meibomian glands.
-After anesthetic eye drops are applied to the eye, your doctor uses a hand-held instrument to probe and dilate the openings of your meibomian glands near the base of your eyelashes.
+This is a simple technique performed by your eye doctor to unclog the opening and main duct of your Meibomian glands.
+After anaesthetic eye drops are applied to the eye, your doctor uses a hand-held instrument to probe and dilate the openings of your Meibomian glands near the base of your eyelashes.
 This is a highly effective and successful means of clearing blockages and eliminating MGD symptoms, however it does not prevent the condition from developing again in the future.

 Because of the risk of infection posed by Meibomian gland blockages, antibacterial eye drops may also be prescribed, however they may not be needed, and should only be used under a doctor’s recommendation.

-Dietary supplements or modification can help, too, specifically in regards to omega-3 fatty acids.
+Dietary supplements or modification to your diet can help, too, specifically in regards to omega-3 fatty acids.
 These are found in foods like fish and nuts, and will greatly help with the healthy production of oils within the eyelids, and skin in general.
 This offers the benefit of not just reducing symptoms now, but helping to prevent future issues as well.